 The loss of a sense of belonging, purpose, and connection to something larger than oneself renders individuals more vulnerable to manipulation and less likely to resist a globalist agenda that seeks to homogenize cultures and concentrate power in the hands of an elite few.

-In contrast, a multipolar world, as envisioned by Dugin and others, recognizes the importance of cultural diversity and the inherent value of distinct traditions.
-It acknowledges that true strength lies not in conformity but in the harmonious coexistence of diverse perspectives and ways of life.
+In contrast, a multipolar world, as envisioned by Dugin and others, recognizes the importance of cultural diversity and the inherent value of a panoply of rich traditions.
+It acknowledges that true strength lies not in conformity but in the harmonious coexistence of diverse perspectives and different ways of life.

 By fostering a sense of rootedness in tradition and encouraging individuals to connect with their unique cultural heritage, a multipolar world can counter the soul-fragmenting forces of globalism and promote a more balanced future.